All Hilbert spaces are the same: consequences for generalized coordinates and momenta: Coordinate and momentum operators

 We restrict ourselves to analyzing 1-dimensional systems on a line and their basic Hilbert spaces.
 This is justified by noting that Hilbert spaces for more complicated systems can be obtained either by taking tensor products of such basic Hilbert spaces, or direct sums, or combinations thereof.
 Thus a standard $N$-dimensional system may be described by an $N$-fold tensor product, while topologically more complicated 1-dimensional systems, say a tree graph with $N$ edges, can be described as an $N$-fold direct sum.
 The same holds for a union of $N$ disjoint intervals.

-We thus focus on a single generalized coordinate and momentum pair $(q=:x,p)$ (an Appendix discusses $\RR^3$).
+We thus focus on a single generalized coordinate and momentum pair $(q=:x,p)$ (the fifth section of the Appendix discusses $\RR^3$).
 We denote the corresponding quantum operators by $X$ and $P$.
 We need to make two choices for the coordinate $x$.
 The first choice concerns whether $x$ is continuous or discrete.
 The second choice is about the interval over which $x$ is defined: the interval could be bounded on both sides, bounded on one side, or not bounded in either direction.
 Thus there are $6=2\times 3$ basic choices to be made for fixing the coordinate operator.
 We emphasize that these 6 choices are by no means meant to all make physical sense for every physical system.
 Rather, if we vary over all possible physical models, then these are the 6 possible basic choices.
-Once we have made our choice for the coordinate operator $X$, we then consider in each case what possibilities exist for defining a self-adjoint canonically conjugate momentum operator $P$.
+Once we have made our choice for the coordinate operator $X$, we then consider in each case what possibilities exist for defining a self-adjoint (canonically conjugate) momentum operator $P$.
+As is well known, boundary conditions are typically used to adjust the domain of the momentum operator so that it may become both hermitian and self-adjoint.
+Boundary conditions typically do not affect the choice of Hilbert space.

 Since the standard position operator on $L^2(\RR,\dd x)$ has a continuous spectrum, we start with assuming $x$ is a continuous coordinate.